jackie35er/Validator/README.md

 # Validator
-Used for building if Statements at Runtime
+Used for building if Statements at Runtime<br>
 //TODO add coding examples